 The numbering used in a Particulars & Valuation carried out in 1800 by the Commissioners for the Inclosures of Great Ellingham, corresponds with the numbering used on the Map of 1802.
 This reveals:

 No.336 House, Stable, Barn, Yard and Garden comprising 2 roods and 10 perches (0a 2r 10p), owned by Robert Barnard and occupied by Mary Barnard and William Pease

 Poplar Farmhouse was at that time divided into two tenements: Mary Barnard occupied one tenement and William Pease the other.

-I think it is also quite possible that this is the Mary Barnard who lived in the other part of Poplar Farmhouse to William Peas(e).
+I am confident that this is the Mary Barnard who lived in the other part of Poplar Farmhouse to William Peas(e).

-Mary Barnard’s will was proved in Norwich by Robert Barnard on the 30th December 1806.
+Mary Barnard’s will was duly proved in Norwich by Robert Barnard on the 30th December 1806.

 The content of the will describes a few of the items of furniture and personal effects which Mary possessed and used whilst living at Poplar Farmhouse.